mam1/Pcon/README.md

 * adafruit - ChronoDot real time clock module, based on a DS3231.

 ####Architecture:
 The control part of the application uses 2 cogs, "rtc.cogc" and "dio.cogc".
+The rtc cog talks to the DS3231, converts BCD to decmial and updates a time/date buffer in hub memory.
+The rtc cog contains i2c bit banging code because the library code is too large to run from a cog and because the DS3231 requires clock stretching if the code is running in a cog.

-The rtc cog talks to the DS3231 and updates a time/date buffer in hub memory.
-It also sets a trigger (once a minute) in hub memory to let the dio cog know that it should update the DIOB based on the current time, the schedule for the channel and the control information for the channel.
+The dio cog read the time from the buffer in hub memory.
+Once a minute the dio cog updates the DIOB based on the current time, the schedule for the channel and the control information for the channel.
 The schedule and control information are stored on a SD card and loaded into hub memory at initialization or on command.
-The rtc cog contains i2c bit banging code because the library code is too large to run from a cog and because the DS3231 requires clock stretching if the code is running in a cog.
+The dio cog also can be forced to update the DIOB by use of a flag in hub memory.

 The complex part of the application is the command processor.
 XMMC is required because of the code size.
 It uses a finite state machine (fsm) to parse the input character stream into tokens and a second fsm to process the tokens.
 This type of command processor is probably inappropriate for a micro controller, however no one is paying me anymore so I can do what I want.